BlueOnBLack/Feature-Control/README.md

 The script operates across the entire Windows Feature Management stack, ensuring changes are either permanent or instantaneous.

 ### 1. The Fcon Layer (Registry Store)
-This is the primary persistent store for feature overrides.
-It serves as the static "Source of Truth" that defines the intended state of the system.
+This is the persistent configuration store.
+It defines the "Desired State" for features.
+While user-mode tools often surface this in the Software hive, the true system-level overrides reside in the System hive to be accessible during early boot.

-* **Store Types:** User (HKCU) and Policy (HKLM).
+* **Store Types:** User (HKCU) and System (HKLM).
-* **Mechanism:** Uses RtlSetFeatureConfigurations to write structured data into the Software\Microsoft\Windows\CurrentVersion\Control Panel\FeatureManagement\Overrides Registry keys.
+* **Mechanism:** Writes structured feature override data.
+For system-wide impact, it targets:
+  HKLM\SYSTEM\CurrentControlSet\Control\FeatureManagement\Overrides
-* **Impact:** Persistent across reboots.
-These entries remain dormant in the Registry until the next boot cycle or until a manual refresh is triggered.
+* **Impact:** Persistent.
+These entries act as the static database that the boot loader queries to determine which features should be initialized as "On" or "Off" before the OS is fully functional.

 ### 2. The RTL Layer (Boot Loader & Kernel Initialization)
-This is the bridge where Registry settings become active system behavior.
-It is responsible for translating static Registry data into the live Kernel state.
+This is the execution bridge.
+It translates the static Fcon Registry entries into the active Kernel memory state.

-* **Store Types:** Kernel Memory (Non-Paged Pool) and System Policy.
+* **Store Types:** Boot Configuration and Kernel Non-Paged Pool.
-* **Mechanism:** During the boot process, winload.exe (or winload.efi) reads the FeatureManagement Registry keys.
-It loads these configurations into memory and passes them to the Kernel (ntoskrnl.exe).
-At runtime, RtlSetFeatureConfigurations can also be used to update the Kernel's active memory state directly.
-* **Impact:** High priority.
-Because winload handles this transition, features can be enabled or disabled at the lowest level of the OS.
-This ensures that even BOOT_START drivers and core kernel subsystems respect the overrides.
+* **Mechanism:** 1.
+Winload (winload.exe/efi) reads the Overrides from the SYSTEM registry hive during the Pre-Boot phase.
+  2. It evaluates these against the hardware/policy and passes the "Enabled" list to ntoskrnl.exe.
+  3. At runtime, RtlSetFeatureConfigurations can be used by system services to modify the live Kernel state or update the Registry for the next boot.
+* **Impact:** This layer ensures that even BOOT_START drivers operate with the correct feature set.
+It is the high-priority enforcement point that bridges disk-based settings to silicon-based execution.

 ### 3. The WNF Layer (Live Notifications)
 The "Modern" store used for A/B testing (Velocity).